corda/corda/docs/source/running-signing-service.rst

     :rootKeyStorePassword: Password for the key store (trust store) containing the root certificate.

     :keyGroup: HSM key group for the doorman certificate key.
 This parameter is vendor specific (see Utimaco docs).

+    :mode: Manual HSM signing mode.
+Allowed values:

+        :CSR: Run the signing service for the certificate signing requests.

+        :CRL: Run the signing service for the certificate revocation list.

     :crlDistributionPoint: Certificate revocation list location for the node CA certificate.